The complexity of finite-valued CSPs: Introduction

 \subsection{Related work}

-Apart from language-based restrictions on (V)CSPs, also structure-based restrictions~\cite{Grohe07:compl,Marx10:stoc,Gottlob09:icalp} and hybrid restrictions~\cite{cz11:ai,cz12:jair} have been studied.
-Not only exact solvability, but also approximability of Max-CSPs and VCSPs has attracted a lot of attention~\cite{Creignouetal:siam01,Khanna01:approximability,Jonsson09:tcs}.
-Moreover, the robust approximability of Max-CSPs has also been studied~\cite{Dalmau11:robust,Kun12:itcs,Barto12:stoc}.
-Under the assumption of the \emph{unique games conjecture}~\cite{khot10:coco}, Raghavendra showed that the basic SDP relaxation solves all tractable finite-valued VCSPs (without a characterisation of the tractable cases)~\cite{Raghavendra08:stoc}.
-Moreover, Chapters~6 and~7 of~\cite{Raghavendra09:phd} imply that if a finite-valued language $\Gamma$ admits a cyclic fractional polymorphism of some arity $k\geq 2$ then the basic SDP relaxation solves any VCSP instance over $\Gamma$.
+Apart from language-based restrictions on (V)CSPs, also structure-based restrictions~\cite{Grohe07:compl,Marx13:jacm,Gottlob09:icalp,Farnqvist12:cpaior} and hybrid restrictions~\cite{cz11:ai,cz12:jair} have been studied.
+Not only exact solvability, but also approximability of Max-CSPs and VCSPs has attracted a lot of attention~\cite{Creignouetal:siam01,Khanna01:approximability,Hastad01:jacm,Hastad08:every,Guruswami08:approx-random,Jonsson09:tcs}.
+Moreover, the robust approximability of Max-CSPs has also been studied~\cite{Kun12:itcs,Barto12:stoc,Dalmau13:robust}.
+Under the assumption of the \emph{unique games conjecture}~\cite{khot10:coco}, Raghavendra has shown that the basic semidefinite programming (SDP) relaxation solves all tractable finite-valued CSPs (without a characterisation of the tractable cases)~\cite{Raghavendra08:stoc}.
+Moreover, Chapters~6 and~7 of~\cite{Raghavendra09:phd} imply that if a finite-valued constraint language $\Gamma$ admits a cyclic fractional polymorphism of some arity $k\geq 2$ then the basic SDP relaxation solves any VCSP instance over $\Gamma$.
 Our results show, assuming P $\neq$ NP, that for exact solvability the BLP relaxation suffices.

-Our results demonstrate that (i) only a binary fractional polymorphism of a certain type is sufficient for tractability, and (ii) only cores and constants are required for the hardness condition (details are explained in Section~\ref{sec:prelim}).
-This is in contrast with the $\{0,\infty\}$-valued CSPs (that is, decision problems), where the hardness condition also requires an equivalence relation and the conjectured tractable cases are characterised by polymorphisms of arity higher than two~\cite{Bulatov05:classifying}.